Save Templates, Profiles and Price Charts Image Files on MT4

 As far as I can see, some traders still don’t know how to save the MT4 price charts as image files.
 They use some other tools like the computer keyboard’s PrntScr button which is a not a good and easy way because it takes a screenshot from the whole computer screen that you will have to crop and save it using an image editor software.

 It is very easy to save the MT4 price charts as image files.
-You need to do it when you want to keep the track of your trades, testing your trading system and recording the good and bad trade setups, or sharing your analysis with the other traders.
+You need to do it when you want to keep the track of your trades, testing your gekko trading bot and recording the good and bad trade setups, or sharing your analysis with the other traders.

 How can you do that?